Blingorton/Wildcard-Resolver-Stable-Diffusion-Extension/README.md

 The extension allows for this feature to stack, so no matter how deep your chain of wildcards goes, this extension can accommodate it.

 When double clicking a wildcard, the dropdown menu features a search bar as well as a small toggle button which switches between merely highlighting the searched term within the wildcard entries and only showing entries which contain the searched term.

+UPDATE: Added a "lock" feature which lets you lock a wildcard to a certain entry, even if you revert to a higher wildcard.
+You can find the lock option in the right click menu.
+In the UI, a locked segment is red rather than orange, and a wildcard containing a locked segment somewhere within it appears magenta rather than purple.
+You can undo all locks using the forget button in the double click menu.